 Parts of the Churchdown Hill are managed by the Woodland Trust and the Gloucestershire Wildlife Trust and are open freely to the public.
-Woodland Trust Churchdown Hill Information….
+Woodland Trust Information….

 Walk on Churchdown Hill

 My walk was a lazy one, i had a few hours to kill before my next computer repairs callout in Churchdown village, I got a lift to St Bartholomew’s Church.
-St Bartholomew’s Church is located on ancient Christian site near the peak of Churchdown hill.
+St Bartholomew’s Church is located on ancient Christian site near the peak.

 My walks main aim was to learn to use my new camera, I like to do photo walks and purchased a new bridge camera and tripod for the purpose of documenting my walks.